brorogans/algorand-node-mac/README.md

 alias algonode="cd ~/node"
 ```

-then restart your bash profile
+then restart your bash profile and your node services `algoservicerestart`

 `exec zsh`